SophieTiger/fitness-recipes/README.md

 ### Sign out page

+### Static File Storage
+The app uses the Cloudinary cloud service to store static files such as images.
+To store the recipe images uploaded by admin user when creating a recipe, the Cloudinary field uses the Cloudinary API to upload the images to the Cloudinary server and store the image URL in the database.

 ### Future features
 - Star ratings:
   - These will be implemented in the comment section below the recipe details where logged in users can rate a recipe if they wish to do so.